 ExaVault has had an API for a bit now and have seen customers deeply integrating our services directly into their applications, while retaining all the features that we provide with our web interface and FTP accessing capabilities.

 Every once in awhile, we get the question “Why would I want to use this?
 What could it do for me?”
-The short answer is nearly anything, but that’s not a very satisfying answer (and an even worse blog post!)
+The short answer is nearly anything, but that’s not a very satisfying answer.
 Today, we’re going run down a little about what the API is and what you can do with it.

 To begin, let’s define what we’re talking about.
 API stands for Application Program Interface and what it lets you do is write code that directly talks to ExaVault.
 Anything you can do from our web interface, you can do via our API, which in turn means you can do it programmatically.